National Nut Grower March/April 2024

 She shared some insights into Koppert’s services and also what she enjoys about her role.

-Olivia Lake (OL): At Koppert we believe the answers to sustainable agriculture lie within nature itself.
-We partner with nature to help our planet find its balance — using natural enemies to combat pests, bumblebees for pollination, microbials and biostimulants that support, protect and strengthen crops.
+Olivia Lake (OL): At Koppert, we believe the answers to sustainable agriculture lie within nature itself.
+We partner with nature to help our planet find its balance — using natural enemies to combat pests, bumblebees for pollination, and microbials and biostimulants that support, protect and strengthen crops.

-A clear goal we can’t complete on our own.
+It’s a clear goal we can’t complete on our own.
 That’s why we team up with growers, partners, universities, research stations and governmental bodies worldwide.
-Together we contribute to the better health of people and the planet.
+Together, we contribute to the better health of people and the planet.

 What pollination services do you provide?